kit-dsm/ware_pipes_cosy/docs/source/index.rst

 Citation
 ========

-If you use ware_ops_algos in your research, please cite:
+If you use ware_ops_pipes in your research, please cite:

 .. code-block:: bibtex